aagam104a/pickle-webapp/README.md

-echo "# Cardio Forecast Web Application
+# Cardio Forecast Web Application

 This is a simple web application built using Flask and Python for predicting the risk of Cardiovascular Disease based on user input.
 The application uses a Random Forest Classifier model trained on relevant features.

 ## Requirements

-- Python 3.x
+- Python 3.9 or +
 - Flask
 - pickle (for loading the trained model)